senesis/sandbox/compatibility_with_CliMAF.md

   CLiMAF has to code parameter values in strings (for the command line)

-- CliMAF does allows only for NetCDF and graphics outputs, and does not allow having both types for a single script, while ISI does not impose any constraint about outputs.
+- CliMAF allows only for NetCDF and graphics outputs, and does not allow having both types for a single script, while ISI does not impose any constraint about outputs.